-Your legal adviser can identify exactly what documentation is needed, and even manage the process on your behalf, helping you to avoid any unnecessary and costly delay or outright refusal.
+As UK business immigration specialists, we can help you identify the correct documentation to submit, and manage the application process on your behalf, helping you to avoid any unnecessary and costly delay or a refusal.

-DavidsonMorris are specialist UK immigration solicitors, working with UK employers to advise on all aspects of the Tier 2 visa sponsorship licence.
+We work with UK employers to advise on all aspects of sponsorship licence applications and management.
 It may be that there are other immigration options available to support your recruitment needs.
 We can assess your needs and make recommendations based on current routes.

-If the Tier 2 sponsorship licence is the best way forward, we can guide you through the application process, helping to compile a comprehensive application, and support with the ongoing managememt and compliance with your sponsor duties.
-For advice with your Tier 2 visa sponsor licence, contact us.
+If the sponsorship licence is the best way forward, we can guide you through the application process, helping to compile a comprehensive application, and support with the ongoing management and compliance with your sponsor duties.
+For advice with your sponsor licence, contact us.

 Appendix A of the sponsor guidance details the supporting documents that organisations must provide with an application for a sponsor licence.